 The Fuzz Pedal Circuit

 Fuzz pedals, it all comes down to the transistors used to actually make the circuit.
 The fuzz circuit is actually very simple and is shown below.
-There are only two transistors!
+There are only two main transistors!
 All transistors are different, and with only two, their personality shows through which is what gives each one it's own personality.
 Even the same brand of transistors can have variations which is how a lot of the variability in germanium fuzz pedals comes about!

 How does the fuzz work?

 When germanium transistors were first invented in 1948, they were originally very low gain.
 Simply,